The Challenges of Selling Handmade Abroad

 • 📦 Shipping Challenges – Covid, delays, and rising costs changed everything.

-• 🏛 Regulations & Fees – EU packaging laws (like LUCID) made shipping harder.
+• 🏛 Regulations & Fees – EU packaging laws, Brexit rules, GPSR compliance.

 • 📉 Changing Demand – Post-pandemic slowdown reduced handmade sales.

-• 🌐 Website Focus – Now sharing knowledge instead of selling.
+• 🌐 Website Focus – Now sharing knowledge instead of selling abroad.

 • 🛍 Where to Buy – Available on Sashe.sk